TechTotie/system_programming/reciprocal/README.md

 % gcc -I ../include -c main.c
 ```
 If we want to link it to any external library, that can either be
--`static library`, will have extension `*.a` in Linux, 'a' meaning archive, `*.lib` in windows.
+- `static library`, will have extension `*.a` in Linux, 'a' meaning archive, `*.lib` in windows.
 These libraries will be loaded in runtime,as and when required by the program.
 A single shared object will be loaded across multiple binaries that requires this shared object, hence the name 'shared object'.
--`dynamic/shared library`, will have extension `*.so`, 'so' meaning 'shared object' in Linux, `*.dll` in windows, 'dll' meaning 'dynamic link library'.
+- `dynamic/shared library`, will have extension `*.so`, 'so' meaning 'shared object' in Linux, `*.dll` in windows, 'dll' meaning 'dynamic link library'.
 These libraries will be loaded when loading the binary into memory.
 Each binary will have the a copy of static library linked with it, hence each binary will load a copy of static library into memory with it.

 If the libraries are present in the normal path like `/usr/lib`, then it will automatically loaded into memory.
 If the libraries are present in some other folder, we need to tell the compiler/linker the path from which to load the libraries.
-This is done using `-L <library_path>` and `-l <library_name>`, where '-L' is used to resolve the path of the library and '-l' is followed by name of the library.
+This is done using `-L <library_path>` and `-l <library_name>`, where `-L` is used to resolve the path of the library and `-l` is followed by name of the library.
-The library name's are always prefixed with `lib<library_name>`, for instance, if we want to link libstdc++.so, we need to link it with `-lstdc++`, the compiler will add the prefix 'lib' and '.so'.
+The library name's are always prefixed with `lib<library_name>`, for instance, if we want to link libstdc++.so, we need to link it with `-lstdc++`, the compiler will add the prefix `lib` and `.so`.
 ```
 % gcc -o reciprocal reciprocal.o main.o -L /usr/lib/gcc/ -lstdc++
 ```